 Banking regulator rebuked Wells Fargo's HR department -WSJ

-Dec 4 (Reuters) - A top U.S. banking regulator has rebuked Wells Fargo & Co's WFC.N human-resources department, citing backlog of employee complaints and compensation structures, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.
+Dec 4 (Reuters) - A top U.S. banking regulator has rebuked Wells Fargo & Co's WFC.N human resources department for what it called the bank's backlog of employee complaints and compensation structures, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

 In a July letter, the Office of the Comptroller of the Currency laid out a lengthy to-do list for the bank's HR department, the WSJ reported. (https://on.wsj.com/34O1zY0).